 Coffee is not just a drink.
-It’s a dessert and, well, you can make a great cocktail with coffee it also.
-With that in mind let’s get started with….
+It’s a dessert and, well, you can make a great cocktail with coffee, it also.
+With that in mind, let’s get started with….

 Affogato, in Italian, means drowned.
 The proper Italian name for this coffee is “affogato al caffe” with the obvious English meaning, Drowned in coffee.
 This is exactly what an Affogato is.

-It is a perfect ball or scoop of ice cream, traditionally a sweet vanilla ice cream and floating in a shot of espresso.
+It is a perfect ball or scoop of ice cream, traditionally a sweet vanilla ice cream floating in a shot of espresso.

-It is quite a delightful coffee with contrasting flavors of a bitter espresso coffee and the beautiful sweetness and aroma of the ice cream.
+It is quite a delightful coffee with contrasting flavors of bitter espresso coffee and the beautiful sweetness and aroma of the ice cream.

 If you are the experimental type, you can go wild with this one.
 I love trying out different ice creams (Oreos is my current favorite) with a double shot of espresso and a biscuit or two of Oreos to decorate.
 The chocolatey taste and with the espresso flavor coming through is very nice.

 Probably the most famous coffee cocktail in the world.
-It is also one of the sweetest cocktails also.
+It is also one of the sweetest cocktails, also.

 It is a simple mix of coffee liqueur, sugar syrup, vodka and espresso.
 The coffee liqueur has heaps of sugar and can be tasted easily.

 It is very easy to make.
-Combine the ingredients in to a cocktail shaker with ice.
+Combine the ingredients into a cocktail shaker with ice.
 Shake it vigorously, strain it and pour it slowly into a Martini glass that is chilled.